Characters: Umineko When They Cry Witches

 - Self-Insert Fic: Invokes it herself.
 When Lambdadelta hijacks the Rokkenjima game board in EP5, Bernkastel immediately suspects her plan to trap her in an endless game and sets about ending the game.
 Her first attempt is to slip Erika Furudo into the game and give them both relevance to it, allowing them both to tear the mystery's catbox apart.
 Fortunately for the rest of the cast, this plan falls through with Erika's defeat in EP6.
 But then Featherine came along and made her the Game Master of EP7, allowing Bernkastel herself to start wreaking havoc directly...

 - Sore Loser: Dear God.
-It's revealed in EP8 that Bernkastel barely or just plain doesn't understand the concept of fun, only caring about winning.
-From the end of EP6 onwards, this aspect of her is what drives her in her attempts to destroy Battler and Beatrice.
-These antics include trying to break the heart of and kill a separate incarnation of Beatrice, turning Ange against the whole family, and even organizing an assault that will destroy Rokkenjima and the Golden Land.
+If ever there was a trope to ultimately sum up Bern, it's this one; it's revealed in EP8 that Bernkastel barely or just plain doesn't understand the concept of fun, only caring about winning.
+From the end of EP6 onwards, Battler and Beatrice making her plans fall through is what drives her to utterly destroy them.
+These antics include: trying to break the heart of and kill a separate incarnation of Beatrice, turning Ange against the whole family, and even organizing an assault that destroys Rokkenjima and the Golden Land.
 If it wasn't for the fact that she had plans for Battler and Beatrice in EP8, she probably would've flipped when they beat her in her tabletop mystery.

 - The Stoic: In most situations, she can be icy cold.
 But, certain situations can turn her to be very, very Not So Stoic.
 This is usually a sign that very bad things are about to happen to the cast except for the last half of EP8.